I don’t remember much of the 1971 movie, Do Boond Paani.

 The challenges of our world do not compare to those faced by people of the last generation.
 We have immense resources to let us live in comfort and luxury.
 If we do occasionally suffer a lack of basic amenities, we know that the shortage is temporary.
 And yet, even a temporary inconvenience is enough to derail people totally.

 I do not claim that there is a weakening of gumption across the entire human spectrum.
 That would hardly be accurate.
-The other end of the spectrum is not numerous, however it does exist.
+The other end of the spectrum is not numerous, however, it does exist.
 They make up in quality what they lack in quantity.
 The giants of spirit who demonstrate tenacity and fortitude might be few and far in between.
 To them, then, falls the task of making up for those of poor gumption.
-The majority, meanwhile, sit on their precarious pedestals and play victim.
+The majority, meanwhile, sit on their precarious pedestals and play the victim.

 Surely you too know people who are convinced that their life is not worth living if they don’t get the promotion they were expecting?
 Or because some ill-mannered lout was rude to them?
-Or because something did not worked out exactly as they had
+Or because something did not work out exactly as they had

 You must surely have met people you’ve wanted to hold by the shoulders, give them a sound shake, to ask them what their angst was all about and to tell them to grow (the hell) up!
 Their devastation threshold is awfully low.
 You can always depend on them to come undone at the drop of a hat.
 Then someone has to rush and pick up all the mess they leave as they lurch drunkenly through the velvet-lined corridors of their life.

 You wonder why the Age of Gumption died- and what killed it.